Frequently Asked Questions

 The General Assembly (GA) is the supreme authority.
 It is composed of delegates from groups and the SOBATAM Pool.

-A group can have 2 to 13 delegates depending of its size.
+A group can have 2 to 13 delegates depending on its size.

 The GA approves and amends the bylaws and internal rules, vote the operating budget and elect the Executive Bureau.
 It holds its regular meeting in July of each year.